peytoncordero/DRI25/command-line.md

 If you're using macOS:

 1. Click the Spotlight Search button (the magnifying glass) in the top right of your desktop.
-2. Type "terminal” into the bar that appears.
+2. Type "terminal" into the bar that appears.
 3. Select the first item that appears in the list.
 4. When the Terminal pops up, you will likely see either a window with black text over a white background or colored text over a black background.